kdbarajas/cosmology-thesis/markdowns/StandardModel.md

 # Modern Cosmology & Large Scale Structure Formation

+The Lambda Cold Dark Matter ($\Lambda\text{CDM}$) model of cosmology is the strongest model for describing the past and future of the Universe and is predicated on the fundamental assumptions of the Cosmological Principle: that the Universe on large scales is isotropic and homogeneous.
+The importance of this assumption cannot be understated as the metric that follows from the model provides the basis for our understanding of the evolution and growth of structure in the Universe.
+Within this framework, we find the need for both dark matter and dark energy in order to describe a universe that adheres to the Cosmological Principle, but the model leaves much to be desired in our understanding of their fundamental nature.
+One possible way of probing these phenomenon is by testing the $\Lambda\text{CDM}$ paradigm in search of deviations from the model that may provide a glimpse to the inner workings of the Universe.

 ## General Relativity & Einstein's Field Equations

 - General relativity can be seen as the generalization of Newtonian gravity to a relativistic spacetime geometry.